Srinibas-B/Demo/README.md

 # Demo
-This is my first repo.
+This is my first repository.
 <br>
-Author- Srinibas Baral
+Author- Srinibas Baral.